gofynd/nitrozen-react/README.md

 ### 🚨 Note:

-> The library sets default font size as 10px.
-Hence if you are planning to use 10px as base font size in your app, you need to add the same to your code as well.
+> The library uses default font size as 10px.
+Hence if you are planning to use 10px as base font size, you need to add the same to your code as well.

 ```css
 html,